newtonproject/newchain-nodes/NewChain Testnet accounting nodes deploy guide.md

-## NewChain-Nodes Testnet ledger nodes deploy guide
+## NewChain-Nodes Testnet accounting nodes deploy guide

 ### 1. Purchase Elastic Compute Service(ECS) and you may refer to following link